 Responsible trekking agencies ensure fair wages, proper clothing, and insurance for porters.
 When budgeting, it is important to choose ethical support rather than focusing only on the lowest rate.

-Total Cost of Langtang Valley Trek With Guide and Shared Porter
+Total Cost of the Langtang Valley Trek With Guide and Shared Porter

 A mid-range guided Langtang trek typically costs USD 900 to 1,200 per person for a 10-day itinerary.